scandale-project/scandale/paper/paper.md

 Establishing trusted, time-stamped records of system states in distributed environments presents a significant challenge for maintaining accountability and security.
 Organizations often struggle to produce non-repudiable proof that a specific check was performed or that a system was in a particular state at a precise moment in time.
 SCANDALE is a libre software solution designed to address this challenge by providing a robust backend architecture for collecting data from distributed probes and storing immutable proofs of those checks.
 Its core components include a high-performance HTTP API with real-time capabilities, an agent-based backend built on the Smart Python Agent Development Environment (SPADE) for scalable probe management, and a dedicated service for cryptographic timestamping in compliance with RFC 3161.
 The platform's primary value is its capacity to transform abstract operational data into concrete, non-repudiable evidence, providing a verifiable and cryptographically secured audit trail.

+# Related Work

+Multi-agent systems (MAS) have long been proposed as a suitable paradigm for distributed monitoring and security enforcement.
+Guemkam et al. [@5931359] describe a trusted MAS architecture for alert detection in financial critical infrastructures, highlighting the benefits of agent autonomy, contextual awareness, and authenticated communications.
+Their work demonstrates that MAS-based architectures can significantly enhance trust and resilience in distributed environments.

+Institution-oriented approaches such as UTOPIA, introduced by Schmitt et al. [@5536694], further emphasize the importance of formal agent organization, norms, and interaction rules.
+These concepts influenced the design philosophy of SCANDALE, particularly in the separation of agent roles and the explicit modeling of responsibilities within the system.

+From a middleware perspective, SPADE 3 represents a major evolution of Python-based MAS platforms.
+Palanca et al. [@9207929] describe how SPADE 3 addresses scalability, lifecycle management, and asynchronous communication using XMPP.
+These features are directly leveraged by SCANDALE to manage large fleets of probes reliably and securely.

 # Introduction: The Imperative for Verifiable System Audits